jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-13-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 13.
+title: Chapter 13.
 "Of Impossible, or Imaginary Quantities, which arise from the same source."
+part: I
+section: I
+chapter: 13
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 13.
-"Of Impossible, or Imaginary Quantities, which arise from the same source."

 <span class="art">139</span> We have already seen that the squares of numbers,
 negative as well as positive, are always positive, or affected